Kant’s Philosophy of Mathematics

 - –––, 2008, “Intuition and Infinity: A Kantian Theme with Echoes in the Foundations of Mathematics”, Royal Institute of Philosophy Supplement, 63: 165–193.

-- Posy, C. and Rechter, O. (eds.), forthcoming, Kant's Philosophy of Mathematics, 2 volumes, Cambridge: Cambridge University Press.
+- Posy, C. and O. Rechter (eds.), 2020, Kant’s Philosophy of Mathematics (Volume I): The Critical Philosophy and Its Roots, Cambridge: Cambridge University Press.

 - Rechter, O., 2006, “The View from 1763: Kant on the Arithmetical Method Before Intuition”, in E. Carson and R. Huber (eds.), Intuition and the Axiomatic Method, Dordrecht: Springer.